NerdPirate/BrainteaserPasscode/README.md

 - I'm developing this on a machine with a 4-core/8-thread Intel Core i7-8665U processor (Whiskey Lake).
 I based my rough timing calculations on the Coffee Lake tables, even though those are 9th gen.

 ### Calculating Constraints ###
+One of the major goals of this project was to try to check constraints simultaneously with SIMD instructions.
 - There is some value in calculating constraints one by one, as it potentially allows us to weed out incorrect passcodes earlier.
+This probably would give a lower total runtime, so I included that code but commented it out.
 - Reordering the checks may give a faster overall runtime for a given set of starting digits.

 ### Drawbacks of General Approach ###
 - Because the last 2 digits are not a part of the passcode, we are generating more permutations than we need.
 A given incorrect 7 digit passcode may actually be checked against the constraints multiple times because it is part of multiple distinct permutations of the 9 total digits.
-- This is a brute force approach, which is easier to code and reason about.
+- This is a brute force approach, which is straightforward to code and reason about.
 Framing this problem in linear algebra terms or solving symbolically would be much more elegant.
+(Maybe a future project...)

 ## Performance ##
 I was able to run this on my Intel Whiskey Lake machine, and an AMD EPYC Milan machine.
 This is only single-threaded code, so core count doesn't help here and single-threaded performance is what we want.
 The performance difference between both machines wasn't discernable beyond noise.
 I didn't enable any optimization in the assembler or linker.